smtcoq/smtcoq/README.md

-The `cvc4` tactic applies to Coq goals of type `Prop`: it first converts the goal to a term of type `bool` (thanks to the `reflect` predicate of `SSReflect`), then calls the reification tactic `cvc4_bool` (which applies only to Boolean goals), and it finally converts any unsolved subgoals returned by CVC4 back to `Prop`, by calling `bool2prop`.
+The `cvc4` tactic applies to Coq goals of type `Prop`: it first converts the goal to a term of type `bool` (thanks to the `reflect` predicate of `SSReflect`), then calls the reification tactic `cvc4_bool` (which applies only to Boolean goals), and it finally converts any unsolved subgoals returned by CVC4 back to `Prop`.

 ### The smt tactic